TheDeafenGuy/opnsense-shared-wan-failover/README.md

 <h1>Getting the script working</h1>

 <p>The provided script will not work in its current state.
 In order to get it to work, you will have to replace the IF and CARP_IF values in the script.
-Placeholders are currently in the place of the values by default.</p>
+Placeholders are currently in the place of the values by default.
+The IF value should be replaced with the name of the WAN interface, and the CARP_IF value should be replaced with the name of an interface carrying CARP VIPS (so the script can check whether the VIP status is MASTER or BACKUP).</p>

 <p>I reccomend also making this script run on boot.
 This can be done by putting a script in /usr/local/etc/rc.syshook.d/start/ that runs the wan-carp-monitor script (thats how I did it).</p>